indigotech/onboard-raquel-martins/README.md

 # 📓 Description

-A backend project, using graphql, an API was developed, where it is possible to create users, login, register user addresses and pagination.
+A backend project was developed, using graphql, in which an API was developed, where it is possible to create users, login, register user addresses and pagination.

 # 🛠 Environment and tools \*